tnicolaysen-aqua/tethys/docs/tutorials/map_layout/configure_map_layout.rst

 It is that simple!
 Return to your app in the browser (http://localhost:8000/apps/map-layout-tutorial/), refresh if needed, and confirm the change.
 It should look like the screenshot at the top of this section.

-With just under a dozen lines of code, you now have a fully interactive map with extent controls, basemap layer change, full screen mode, and a layers panel.
+With under a dozen lines of code, you now have a fully interactive map with extent controls, basemap layer change, full screen mode, and a layers panel.

 We will learn how to further customize the Map Layout and add our sample NextGen data in the next sections.